InsightSoftwareConsortium/ITKColorNormalization/README.md

 Alternatively, you can use the ITK pipeline infrastructure that waits until a call to `Update()` or `Write()` before executing the pipeline.
-The function `itk.StructurePreservingColorNormalizationFilter.New()` uses its argument to determine the pixel type for the filter; the actual image is not used there but is supplied with the `spcn_filter.SetInput(0, input_reader.GetOutput())` call.
+The function `itk.StructurePreservingColorNormalizationFilter.New()` uses its argument to determine the pixel type for the filter\; the actual image is not used there but is supplied with the `spcn_filter.SetInput(0, input_reader.GetOutput())` call.
 As above, the calls to `SetColorIndexSuppressedByHematoxylin` and `SetColorIndexSuppressedByEosin` are optional if the pixel type is RGB or RGBA.